About the Journal

 We invite contributions that consider the Journal’s themes mentioned above, or related topics about group problem solving, both from a theoretical and an empirical point of view.
 Qualitative and quantitative research contributions are welcome.
 Short essays, commentaries, and book reviews are also encouraged.

-Full papers for the third issue of BESS® must be submitted by 31 March 2021.
+Full papers for the fifth issue of BESS® must be submitted by 30 September 2022.
 The Journal adheres to the Harvard Referencing Style Guide.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Articles published in BESS® follow the license Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0) Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License: Attribution - NonCommercial - NoDerivs (by-nc-nd).
 Further information about Creative Commons